probaton/git-tab-killer/README.md

-# git-tab-killer README
+# git-tab-killer

-This is the README for your extension "git-tab-killer".
-After writing up a brief description, we recommend including the following sections.

-## Features

-Map to a keyboard shortcut for an easy way to kill all your open (Index) and (Working copy) tabs in one fell swoop.

-## Requirements

-None.

-## Extension Settings

-None.
-The command should be mapped to a key in your `keybindings.json`.

-## Known Issues

-None.
+Closes all open Git working tree and index tabs.
+Simply `extension.killGitTabs` to your favorite shortcut and you're good to go.

+Unfortunately, the VS Code API does not provide a list of open editors, so the only way to identify Git tabs is to cycle through all open editors and eliminate Git tabs one by one.
+Expect a whole bunch of screen flickering.